nightcodex7/Countries/README.md

  If you agree with these rules and adhere to them, you can contact us via "[Issues](https://github.com/Free-IPTV/Countries/issues)". :-)

 **The streams are free, access to new repo is free.
 It is over with public repo and also with this constant stealing of our work!
-From now on our daily work on the new private repo is worth something again!**
+From now on our daily work in the new private repo is worth something again!**